kazdevl/coding-rule-linter/README.md

-# tag-linter
+# coding-rule-linter
-tag-linter is linter to check if a structure filed is tagged
+coding-rule-linter is linter for coding rule.